noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ##### env

-- env vars are populated before the task starts
+- runtime env vars are populated before the task starts
 - dashes in key names will be converted to underscores

 ```sh